Belle Knox: Media appearances and dramatizations

 In May 2014, Knox announced that she would be hosting an online show called The Sex Factor along with four other porn performers, where they would oversee 16 contestants that would compete for the right to participate in a sex scene with Knox.
-In February 2015, Asa Akira replaced Knox as the show's host.

 A fictionalized version of Knox's story was featured in "Pornstar's Requiem", an episode of Law & Order: Special Victims Unit.
-Knox has also been the focus of the five-part documentary series Becoming Belle Knox, which was produced and released by Stateless Media and Conde Nast Entertainment.
-In 2015, she narrated on a one-hour episode of "One Bad Choice" on MTV, also showing a dramatized version of her life.
+Knox was also the focus of the five-part documentary series Becoming Belle Knox, which was produced and released by Stateless Media and Conde Nast Entertainment.
 A TV docudrama based on her life titled From Straight A's to XXX premiered on the Lifetime network in February 2017.

 Personal life

-Knox is half Canadian and half Punjabi Indian.
+Knox' parents are Canadian and Punjabi Indian.
 As of 2014, Knox was pursuing a major in women's studies and sociology and is now a women's rights activist.
-She identifies as bisexual.
+She is bisexual.